harshithakenajek/mercari-ai-shain-skills-meeting-arrangement/README.md

 ## 4. Locales - locales
-Multi-lingual support for your service has been performed by including required locale files under `locales` directory For eg.
+Multi-lingual support for your service has been performed by including required locale files under `locales` directory For instance,
-Add `ja.yaml` file which includes messages in Japanese Add `en.yaml` file which includes messages in English
+Add `ja.yaml` file which includes messages in Japanese Add `en.yaml` file which includes messages in English As of today, HISASHI supports only `Japanese` & `English`.

 # Deployment
 ```
 $ gcloud config set project ${GCP_PROJECT_NAME}
-$ gcloud functions deploy --trigger-http --env-vars-file .env.yaml --runtime=python37 [FUNCTION_NAME]
+$ gcloud functions deploy ${FUNCTION_NAME} --trigger-http --env-vars-file .env.yaml --runtime python37 --entry-point main
 ```

-# Share Endpoint URL
+*Eliminate `--env-vars-file` option if you do not need environment variables or leave the `.env.yaml` empty otherwise you will get an error on deployment.

-After successful deployment of the new `skill service` on `cloud function`, you need to share the `Target URL` for your endpoint on cloud function with the `respected team` so that they can configure the `webhook-proxy` to forward the requests to your endpoint.
+After a successful deployment of your `skill` on `cloud functions`, you need to share the `Target URL` for your endpoint on cloud functions with the AI Shain team(#pj-ai-shain-support) so that they can configure `HISASHI` to forward the requests to your endpoint.